 In addition to the Plan, Aurora is required to complete an Annual Action Plan, which specifies project and program information about how the funds are intended to be used to meet the priority needs in a given year.
 At the end of each year, the City is required to submit a Consolidated Annual Performance and Evaluation Report (CAPER) which details how the City spent its federal funds and whether or not the City met the goals set forth in the Consolidated Plan and Annual Action Plan during that year.
-For access to past plans and reports, visit:

 Federal Resources Included in the Plan

-The Community Development Block Grant (CDBG) program is a flexible funding resource that can be used for both housing and community development activities, including those that revitalize neighborhoods, promote economic development, and improve community facilities, infrastructure and services in low-moderate income communities.
+The Community Development Block Grant (CDBG) Program is a flexible funding resource that can be used for both housing and community development activities, including those that revitalize neighborhoods, promote economic development, and improve community facilities, infrastructure and services in low-moderate income communities.
 The City administers this program and anticipates receiving $1.6 million each year.

-The HOME Investment Partnerships (HOME) program supports building, buying, and/or rehabilitating affordable housing for rent, homeownership, or provides direct rental assistance to low-income residents.
+The HOME Investment Partnerships (HOME) Program supports building, buying, and/or rehabilitating affordable housing for rent, homeownership, or provides direct rental assistance to low-income residents.
 The City administers this program and anticipates receiving $750,000 each year.